-Here are the three exercise components of the Convenient Weight Loss Plan.
-There are two quick workouts as well as some stretching.
+There are 3 exercise components to the Convenient Weight Loss Plan.
+There are 2 quick workouts (the Convenient Workout and sprinting) as well as some stretching.

 3) Stretching - at the very least touch your toes every now and then.
 Touching your toes is one of the first things we think about when we think about flexibility.
 One of the things it does is stretch out your hamstrings.
 Also stretch out your chest.